canonical/snapd/HACKING.md

 Canonical contributor licence agreement at http://www.ubuntu.com/legal/contributors

-Snappy can be found on Github, so in order to fork the source and contribute, go to https://github.com/snapcore/snapd.
+Snapd can be found on Github, so in order to fork the source and contribute, go to https://github.com/snapcore/snapd.
 Check out [Github's help pages](https://help.github.com/) to find out how to set up your local branch, commit changes and create pull requests.

-We value good tests, so when you fix a bug or add a new feature we highly encourage you to create a test in $source_testing.go.
+We value good tests, so when you fix a bug or add a new feature we highly encourage you to create a test in `$source_test.go`.
 See also the section about Testing.

 ### Testing